Kitware/dive/docs/Attributes.md

 !['Edit Attributes'](images/Attributes/trackDetailsFull.png)    !['View Attributes'](images/Attributes/trackDetailsView.png)

 After clicking the eye icon, all attributes that are unset will be removed from view.
-This is useful for reviewing or viewing attributes of a track when there is a large number of attribute definitions.
+This is useful for reviewing or viewing attributes of a track when there are a large number of attribute definitions.

 1. To add attributes click on the corresponding "+Attribute" icon for either a track or detection attribute
     1. ![Eye Icon](images/Attributes/AttributeButton.png)

 1. This will bring up a New Attribute dialog where you can enter a unique name for the attribute
     1. ![New Attribute Panel](images/Attributes/newAttribute.png)
-1. Next choose a datatype:
+1. Next choose a data type:
     1. Number
     1. Boolean - (True/False)
     1. Text